Earn Your Master’s in Applied Behavior Analysis (ABA) Online from Pepperdine University

 In addition to the ABAI-verified courses, you will have the opportunity to take one out of six offered elective courses.
 The following list is a sample of ABA electives:

-If you completed the above courses at the undergraduate level from a regionally accredited institution within the last seven years, you may be eligible to have up to three semester units, or one elective course, waived.
+If you completed the at the undergraduate level from a regionally accredited institution within the last seven years, you may be eligible to have up to three semester units, or one elective course, waived.
 You must have earned a grade of B or better in the course.
-We will evaluate the transcripts you provide with your application for potential waivers.
+We will evaluate the transcripts you submit as part of your application to determine if you qualify for waivers.

-Pepperdine’s clinical practica are focused on providing you with close mentorship in conjunction with a BCBA at your ABA-based fieldwork setting to create opportunities for you to develop your behavior analytic skills.
-Clinical training focuses on the practitioner-client relationship, diversity, and multicultural considerations, enabling you to gain real-world experience while employed at a Pepperdine-approved ABA agency in your community.
+Pepperdine’s clinical practica are focused on helping you develop your skills through mentorship from a BCBA at your fieldwork site.
+Clinical training focuses on the practitioner-client relationship, diversity, and multicultural considerations, enabling you to gain real-world experience at a Pepperdine-approved agency in your community.

-The BACB has updated its fieldwork experience and supervision requirements for any individual wishing to take the exam beginning in 2022.
-This is to ensure that all new practitioners are prepared for success in the field.
-Additional fieldwork hours are required to take the BCBA exam and must be obtained following program completion.
-Learn more about the changing requirements here.
+The Behavior Analyst Certification Board (BACB) has updated its fieldwork experience and supervision requirements for any individual wishing to take the BCBA exam beginning in 2022.
+New requirements include additional fieldwork hours that must be obtained following program completion.

-While enrolled in PSY 620 Practicum in ABA, you will be required to complete the BACB’s monthly minimum fieldwork requirements, which includes a minimum of 20 hours of clinical training per month supervised by a BCBA (i.e., at a minimum, approximately 165 hours over three terms) in order to graduate from the program.
+While enrolled in PSY 620 Practicum in ABA, you must complete a minimum of 20 hours of BCBA-supervised clinical training per month (i.e., a minimum of approximately 165 hours over three terms) in order to graduate from the program.
 You must continue your fieldwork experience independently until you accrue the hour requirement listed in the BACB’s fieldwork standards to qualify to take the BCBA exam.
-To learn more about clinical training requirements, read our FAQs.

 Passionate and Purpose-Driven Faculty

-The faculty at the Graduate School of Education and Psychology (GSEP) are active practitioners and experts in their disciplines who are dedicated to helping you grow as you pursue your master’s education.
-The practitioners and professors who you’ll collaborate with have a deep passion for inspiring future leaders in the field.
-During your study, you’ll be exposed to a wide variety of backgrounds and experiences from professionals who work in all segments of the behavior analysis landscape.
+GSEP faculty are active practitioners and experts who are dedicated to helping you grow.
+The practitioners and professors who you will collaborate with have a deep passion for inspiring future leaders.
+During your study, you’ll be exposed to a wide variety of backgrounds and experiences from professionals who work in all segments of the ABA landscape.

 Mentorship is a key component of the ABA master’s online program.
-Pepperdine faculty will teach you how to design programs, conduct data analysis, and discern multicultural considerations for individuals with autism and other developmental disabilities.
+Pepperdine faculty will teach you how to design programs, conduct data analysis, and discern multicultural considerations as an ABA practitioner.